Table of Contents

 Now we’ve identified the problems, let’s lay the foundation for more accurate sales forecasts and effective marketing and sales efforts.
 The key is to use the right data and realistic timeframes.

-Data sources for forecasting
+Data sources for sales forecasting

 Historical sales data: To forecast sales accurately, analyze your historical sales data to predict future sales outcomes based on historical data and other methods.
 Look for: